Safe, reliable, experienced evaluation of the abdominal organs.

 Ultrasound is also helpful because it is a real-time exam, which allows us to see the movement of abdominal structures.
 This enables the sonographer to react, make adjustments and acquire high-quality images from various angles, ensuring a thorough exam.

-At Alaska Family Sonograms, our caring, experienced sonographers perform abdominal ultrasound exams with highly trained skill, evaluating for size, appearance and tumors or masses of the:
+At Alaska Family Sonograms, our, caring, experienced sonographers perform abdominal ultrasound exams with highly trained skill, evaluating the following:

 - Gallbladder (gallstones)